stajichlab/stajichlab.github.io/_members/jason-stajich.md

 To address this work we also need tools to sift and mine the gigantic datasets that genomics can produce.
 I have focused on building tools for comparative and computational analyses of genomes including work on the [BioPerl](http://bioperl.org/) and [Gbrowse](http://www.gmod.org/wiki/Gbrowse) projects and the development of open source software for bioinformatics and life sciences research through the [Open Bioinformatics Foundation](http://www.open-bio.org/).

-The lab is also focused on the development of databases for [fungal genome data](http://fungalgenomes.org/) to make the genome and functional information more available.
-I also blog about interesting findings in fungal, microbial, and genome research and share protocols and coordinate projects through a [wiki site](http://fungalgenomes.org/wiki)."

 {% include list.html data="citations" component="citation" filter="page: jason-member" %}